 Much like its more expensive sibling, the Forefront 2, one of the places the Session lost ground to the competition in comfort is the straps.
 The straps work well and are reasonably comfortable, but testers found it difficult to get the straps to lay completely flat.
 It is easy enough to adjust the locking strap splitter to avoid contact with the ears, but the nature of the design is such that they never sit perfectly flat.
-We feel the strap design on the POC Tectal Race SPIN, with a wider fixed yoke under the ear, is superior and more comfortable.

 It is also worth noting that the sizing of the Session seems to run a little bit large.
 One of our testers who has a chronically size large head fit into our medium test model perfectly.
 Several reviews found online also back up this assessment of the sizing.